jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thanks to our beloved online streaming, our pandemic worries are easily replaced with tales of passionate love, fantastic magic spells, and galaxies far far away.

-Stories are so compelling because they're so simple.
+Netflix is so compelling because stories are so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 There is no debate.
 We take the protagonists side.
 This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

-We can thus cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
+We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight using real objects like wands and lightsabers.

-Watching the drama is exciting stuff.
+Watching the good and bad guys fight is exciting stuff.
 But unlike us, the protagonists can't sit back and enjoy the story.

 Because nobody ever won a battle by watching it.
-The victors are the ones who control technology because tools are always the levers of power.
+The victors are the ones who control technology because tools are the levers of power.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small ship to destroy the Death Star.

 When people control the levers of power, they overcome antagonists and solve problems.

-This simple observation is the very powerful lesson Main Street must learn today.
+And this simple observation is the very powerful lesson Main Street must learn today.

 Otherwise, this pandemic was for nothing.

 ---

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
-They'll tell anyone who'll listen, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"
+They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
 Filled with Left-wing philosophy, you walk the path to extremism and see more _sinister_ Conservatives with every step.
 Or, if the other side sucked you in first, you start spotting _sinful_ Progressives instead.

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
-The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest, or donate.
+The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers and blogs only care to send you one-way messages to tune-in, protest, or donate.
 These extremists trick you.
 They say their ideological purity will hold the government accountable to their "good" ideology.
 But, both sides only want you to keep watching the Left/Right circus.
-They want the middle-class to only be the audience of our own society.
+They want the middle-class to be the audience of our own society.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So, why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?